Positronic-IO/air-hockey-training-environment/README.md

 Either one can use this to play for fun, capture state, or train reinforcement learning models.

-Currently, this project supports 3 types of reinforcement learning techniques: Q-learning, Deep Q-learning (DQN), and Double DQN (DDQN).
+Currently, this project supports 3 types of reinforcement learning techniques: Q-learning, Deep Q-learning (DQN), and Double DQN (DDQN), c51-DDQN, and Dueling DDQN.

 Many examples use of reinforcement learning capture the state from video frames; thus, their architecture involves CNNs.
 This project captures the state of the board via the coordinates of agent, puck, and opponent.